 There are many reasons why an orchid does not flower.
 One of the more common reasons is insufficient light.
 If your orchid is not flowering, move to a location where the light is brighter.
 Some early morning or late afternoon sun is beneficial.
 Be careful not to place your orchid in a position where it receives bright hot sun (A few hours before and after midday.) as this may burn your leaves.

 Light is necessary for photosynthesis to occur.
-Photosynthesis creates food and energy which an orchid will use for growth, flowering and building cells.
+Photosynthesis creates food and energy, which an orchid will use for growth, flowering and building cells.

 GROW 7-9-5 can be used on all plants grown indoors & outdoors.
 It has a good balance of nutrients for both leaf growth and flowering.
-Foliage Pro 9-3-6 has higher nitrogen availability and is best suited for plants that have more leaf.
+Foliage Pro 9-3-6 has higher nitrogen availability and is best suited for plants that have more leaves.
 If you wish to use a lower nitrogen formulation then, BLOOM 3-12-6 is the product to use.

 222 Kilkenny DriveEast Tamaki HeightsAucklandAUK 2016New Zealand

-© Copyright 2020 Bio Leaf Plant Nutrients Ltd. Built by Bio Leaf Plant Nutrients Ltd. Powered by Airsquare.
+© Copyright 2022 Bio Leaf Plant Nutrients Ltd. Built by Bio Leaf Plant Nutrients Ltd. Powered by Airsquare.